polartron/midnight/index.md

 When: 2021-now
 Role: Owner
 ```
 Rock Paper Scissors Royale is a battle royale game where you fight your way to the center of a shrinking arena using the rules of rock paper scissors.
-The game is made with Unity DOTS and Open Netcode.
 <hr>

 ![Mosaic](/assets/images/mosaic.png)